 This is because, for the most part, only people who are currently in lawful status in the U.S. can apply for the green card using a procedure called "adjustment of status," meaning they take care of all the paperwork and their green card interview at a local office of U.S. Citizenship and Immigration Services (USCIS).
+(See 8 U.S.C. § 1255.)

-A waiver of the unlawful presence bar is available, but you'll need to have close, "qualifying" relatives in the U.S., who would suffer hardship if you were denied the visa, in order to succeed in obtaining the waiver and getting a green card.
-There is some good news, however, if you happen to have qualifying relatives: In the past, lottery winners were not eligible to apply for the "provisional waiver," which would allow getting an answer to one's waiver request before, not after leaving the U.S. for one's consular interview.
+There is some good news, however, if you happen to have qualifying relatives: Lottery winners are among those eligible to apply for the "provisional waiver," which allows getting an answer to one's waiver request before, not after leaving the United States for one's consular interview.
 (See Who Is Eligible for Provisional Waiver of Three- or Ten-Year Time Bar.)

-Various exceptions also exist to the above rules, depending on the details of your personal situation: For example, a very few people still have the right to adjust status in the U.S., under an old law called Section 245(i), usually because someone started the process of getting them a green card long ago.
+Various exceptions also exist to the above rules, depending on the details of your personal situation: For example, a very few people still have the right to adjust status in the United States, under an old law called Section 245(i), usually because someone started the process of getting them a green card long ago.